How to Handle School Pushback When Withdrawing to Homeschool in New Brunswick

 What the law says: No provision of the Education Act requires an exit interview as a precondition for withdrawal.
 The school has no legal authority to delay a withdrawal pending a meeting you haven't agreed to attend.

 How to respond: Decline politely but firmly in writing (email creates a paper trail).
 Something along the lines of: "Thank you for the offer to meet.
-We've submitted our Annual Home Schooling Application Form to the district office and our withdrawal letter to the school, which completes the process required under Section 16 of the Education Act.
+We've submitted our Annual Home Schooling Application Form to the district office and sent the school's administrative notification, which is the documentation needed for the withdrawal process.
 We don't require an exit interview, but we appreciate the offer."

-Why this works: You've acknowledged their offer without accepting it, confirmed you've completed the legal process, and cited the specific statute.
-The principal now has to either accept the withdrawal or explain — in writing — what legal authority requires the meeting.
-They can't, because it doesn't exist.
+Why this works: You've acknowledged their offer without accepting it, confirmed the application and school notification, and avoided treating the meeting as a legal condition.
+The principal now has to either process the administrative separation or explain — in writing — what legal authority requires the meeting.

 2. "We Need to Review Your Curriculum Plan Before the Withdrawal Can Be Approved"